 OverviewThe company was formed by three people - Martin Alper, Frank Herman and Alan Sharam, and began trading on 1 April 1984.
 They had some financial backing from another small group of investors.
 All had experience of video distribution.
 The first premises were in the back of Alan Sharam's offices (he was also a surveyor at the time) in George St, Central London.
 At no time did the company employ in-house programmers - all product was sourced from other publishers and then as we became successful, directly from individual authors and from software houses.
 In the beginning they used to make up packages of 100 tapes ("dealer packs") and send them out to newsagents, toy shops, motorway service stations, just about anyone who would take them.
 At that time the mainstream retailers in the UK refused to take budget games because they had had bad experiences in the past.
 Mastertronic eventually won them over by showing that new games would regularly be produced to replace old stock and by producing games that sold well.
 Another key figure at the time was an ex-professional cricketer (Nottinghamshire) batsman Richard Bielby who ran a distribution network servicing a large number of small retailers.

 A couple of enterprising dealers spotted the company's potential and became its partners in France and Germany.

-Mastertronic was eventually bought up by Virgin and became Virgin Mastertronic before getting completely sucked into Virgin Interactive Entertainment
+Mastertronic was eventually bought up by Virgin and became Virgin Mastertronic before getting completely sucked into Virgin Interactive Entertainment, Ltd.

 111 Park Road